-(Refer Slide Time: 17:23)
+(Refer Slide Time: 17:14)

-So, you can just generalize it and say right.
-So, you have 1 index i which is fixed, the other index j which is a variable which varies from 1 to 3.
-Now because this type of notation is very common, the general rule is again the general notation is that this summation is omitted.
+You can see that here you are having two indices.
+So, the first index is what is varying, the second index is something which corresponds to this one.
+So, you can just generalize $T_i^n = \sum{j=1}^{3} T{ji}n_j$.
+So, you have one index i which is fixed, the other index j which is a variable which varies from 1 to 3.
+Now, because this type of notation is very common, the general rule is again the general notation is that this summation is omitted.
 So, this becomes invisible.
-So, this is also written as just tau j i n j how you will know that there is a summation?
-Whenever there is a repeating index you have to keep in mind that there is an invisible summation in it.
-So, from now onwards many times we will be using this notation, without using the summation symbol, but have to keep in mind that whenever there is a repeating index there should be an invisible summation over that, this is known as Einstein index notation this was first introduced by Einstein.
+So, this is also written as just $\tau{ji}n_j$.
+How you will know that there is a summation whenever there is a repeating index you have to keep in mind that there is an invisible summation in it.

+So, from now onwards many times you will be using this notation without using the summation symbol, but have to keep in mind that whenever there is a repeating index there should be an invisible summation over that this is known as Einstein index notation this was first introduced by Einstein.
 So, this type of notation gives a very compact way of writing these terms of writing this traction vector in terms of the components of the stress tensor.
-So, this is known as cautious theorem this expression.
+So, $\tau{ji}n_j$ is known as Cauchy's theory.

 So, what it does is, it expresses the traction vector on any arbitrary plane in terms of the corresponding stress tensor components.
 It is also possible to write it in a matrix form.
-So, what you can do, you are having components of the traction vector on a given plane say with orientation n, 3 components you have.
+So, what you can do you are having components of the traction vector on a given plane say with orientation n, three components you have.
+So, this if you just follow you will see that